 I’m sure you’re wondering, “What makes a coffee shop one of the best?”
 Well, obviously, great coffee.
 But, for me, I also consider the environment…and okay, bonus points if they make a design on my latte.
-I know that not everyone cares, but I also like when a spot has a lot of flavor options, especially seasonal (yes, I’m basic and love pumpkin spice).
+I know that not everyone cares, but I also like when a spot has a lot of flavor options (and coffee varieties), especially seasonal (yes, I’m basic and love pumpkin spice).

-The Library doesn’t always have seasonal flavors, but they do have the most important one to me (pumpkin spice, obvs) during the fall and some of the winter months.
+The Library doesn’t always have seasonal flavors, but they do have the most important one (pumpkin spice, obvs) during the fall and some of the winter months.
 You can get vanilla, caramel, and mocha at any time.
-I will personally vouch for the vanilla, it is fireeeee.
-I usually get a design in my drink, but occasionally, they don’t add one (I think it just depends on who’s working).
+I will personally vouch for the vanilla which is my fave.

 The only problem I have with The Library is the coffee is so delicious and goes down so smoothly that all of a sudden, you’re three hours into working on stuff just to realize you’ve had seven cappuccinos.
 Oops.

 Take a peek at their menu too if you’re hungry, they are also known for being one of the best brunch spots in downtown St. Pete too!
 I’ve had at least half of the menu items, and I have yet to be disappointed.
 This spot is perfect for bach parties and birthday brunches!

 Black Crow Coffee Shop

 Black Crow could not be more different from The Library.
 The Library has this sophisticated, put-together vibe, and Black Crow is more of what I imagine the inside of my brain looks like.
 It’s an extremely eclectic, artsy atmosphere with the most random seating arrangements and things hanging on the walls.
 No two chairs are the same here.